openshift/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 As shown above, basic ClusterClasses are already very powerful.
 But there are cases where more powerful mechanisms are required.
 Let's assume you want to manage multiple Clusters with the same ClusterClass, but they require different values for a field in one of the referenced templates of a ClusterClass.

-A concrete example would be to deploy Clusters with different registries.
-In this case, every cluster needs a Cluster-specific value for `.spec.kubeadmConfigSpec.clusterConfiguration.imageRepository` in `KubeadmControlPlane`.
+A concrete example would be to deploy Clusters in different AWS regions.
+In this case, every cluster needs a Cluster-specific value for `.spec.region` in `AWSCluster`.
 Use cases like this can be implemented with ClusterClass patches.

 **Defining variables in the ClusterClass**